casadoj/mekong_usecase/_sources/docs/2_warmup.md

 ## 3 Output

 The output of the warmup run are a series of NetCDF maps (subfolder _initial_) representing the state variables at the end of the simulation, and 1 NetCDF map stack (subfolder _out/warmup_) with the evolution of the lower groundwater zone storage.
-You must take into account that depending on the modules activated in your LISFLOOD model, some end maps will be or will not be created.
+You must take into account that, depending on the modules activated in your LISFLOOD model, some end maps will be or will not be created.

 ### 3.1 End state maps

 The end state maps will be the initial conditions for the succeeding run.
-In this example, they are the model state variables at 31-12-1989 (rembember that this date is 01-01-1990 in LISFLOOD end-of-timestep notation).
+In this example, they are the model state variables the 31-12-1989 (remember that this date is 01-01-1990 in LISFLOOD end-of-timestep notation).
 Let's visualize some of those maps.

 ```python